AIM-Harvard/foundation-cancer-image-biomarker/docs/replication-guide/data.md

 The easiest way to download the LUNG1 and RADIO datasets is through s5cmd and [IDC manifests](https://learn.canceridc.dev/data/downloading-data)
 For convenience, the manifests for each of the already been provided in `data/download` under `nsclc_radiomics.csv` for LUNG1 and `nsclc_radiogenomics.`

 First, you'll need to install `s5cmd`.
-Follow the instructions here: https://github.com/peak/s5cmd?tab=readme-ov-file#installation
+Follow the instructions [here]https://github.com/peak/s5cmd?tab=readme-ov-file#installation

 Once you have s5cmd installed, run